 Browser Synthetic User Monitoring (Browser SUM) and Browser Real-User Monitoring (Browser RUM) both have the same goal of helping you improve your user's experience.
 The difference between the two is how they are used to accomplish this goal.

-The following sections will discuss the differences and how to use the two types of monitoring together.
+This page describes the monitoring differences, and how to use the two monitoring types together.

 Control Environmental Factors

 Performance analysis in Browser RUM is complicated by the wide range of hardware, browsers, operating systems, and networks with which users access your site.
 Browser SUM uses consistent hardware, software, and network configurations, so if you see deviations in performance, you can be fairly certain a problem exists.

 Use Synthetic Metrics and Screenshots to Understand the User Experience

 Browser SUM can collect certain data that Browser RUM cannot.
 For example, Browser SUM provides screenshots, which shows you the current situation.
 You can also use the Visually Complete and related metrics to understand how users experience page load time.

 Performance Versus Workflows

 Browser RUM excels at capturing the full breadth of performance that your real users experience.
 Browser SUM gives you confidence that your key workflows are always working and performing.